What disqualifies life insurance payout?

 If you feel the insurance company doesn't have a reasonable cause to deny your life insurance claim, here’s what to do:

 • Contact the insurer.
-If you're unclear about the reasons for the claim denial — or there's a lack of proof and documentation, reach out to the insurance company and ask for specifics.
+If you're unclear about the reasons for the claim denial or there's a lack of proof and documentation, contact the insurance company and ask for specifics.

 • Contact a lawyer.
 Reach out to an attorney who specializes in insurance law/settlements/appeals.